More seniors are taking loans against their homes

 Sign up

-Under the loan terms, Rayford can defer paying back her loan debt that totals approximately $416,000 till she dies, sells, or movements out.
-She is, however, liable for maintaining up with other costs — particularly, the taxes and coverage of the belongings.
+Under the loan terms, Rayford can defer paying back her loan debt that totals approximately $416,000 till she dies, sells, or moves out.
+She is, however, liable for keeping up with other costs, particularly the taxes and insurance of the belongings.

 The mortgage servicer, Nationstar Mortgage, says Rayford owes $6,004 in unpaid taxes and coverage.
 If she cannot give it to you, she stands to lose her home in Washington’s Petworth community.